 Jim: Be careful.

-Rosaria: What are they like?
+Rosaria: Well, what are they like?
 Tell us.
 You know, what do they do?
 Tell us how this works out.
 I mean, it was bizarre.
 We just had no idea how Christians lived and so, it was intriguing to me.

 Jim: What happened?
-I mean, so you have—
+I mean, so you had these encounters.

-Jim: --meetings, but what did it lead to?
+Jim: You had these meetings, but what did it lead to?

 Rosaria: Well, what happened was, we had a lovely meal.
 Ken prayed before the meal in a way that I had never heard before.
 It was an honest prayer.
 It was a transparent prayer.
 In it he repented of the sin of that day that was the kind of sin I had also committed that day.
 I mean, it was sort of amazing to me and we could talk about sexuality and politics without them dropping down dead.

-Rosaria: I'm not good enough.
+Rosaria: You know, I mean, did this [mean] I'm not good enough?
 But seriously, what it did make me feel is, that when Ken, you know, shook my hand and Floy shook my hand, I realized I really wasn't a project to these people.
 Ken asked me some pointed questions.
 He wanted to know about my research assignment.
 He was encouraged to hear I was reading the Bible.
 He wanted to know if he could help me.
 I let him know that, yes, I needed help.
 I didn't read the original languages.
 I needed all kinds of help.
 And he said, "Great; let's meet next week."
-And I said, "Wonderful.
-See you then."
+And I said, "Wonderful, see you then."

-Jim: So, you and Ken continued the discussion--
+Jim: So, you and Ken continued the discussion and the relationship.

-Rosaria: And I was, of course, still thinking that I was writing a book on the Religious Right from a lesbian feminist point of view and in order to do that, I had to read the Bible.
+Rosaria: We did; we did and I was, of course, still thinking that I was writing a book on the Religious Right from a lesbian feminist point of view and in order to do that, I had to read the Bible.

 I read the Bible.
 I was on a short research leave at that time, so I was reading.
 I'm doing what I always do before I write a book.
 I take the book I'm working on and I read it as many times as I can.
 So, I sat down and I read the Bible.
 You know, not having been raised in the Evangelical church, nobody told me that you're supposed to read the Bible a verse a day like a horoscope, you know.